Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league defensively.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.

-- On the boards, the Heat are sixth in the NBA, giving up 41.9 rebounds per game.
+- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.

-- Giving up 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.
+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

-- The Heat are the 28th-ranked squad in the league at allowing threes, conceding 13.1 made 3-pointers per contest.
+- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.

 Jaylen Brown vs. the Heat